 This year, we are going to be doing something a bit differently.
 We are going to be budgeting (and living) off of my husband’s income as usual.

-Where the big change comes in, for the next 18 months we are planning on every penny I bring in (after giving) going towards paying off our mortgage early.
+Where the big change comes in, for the next 18 months we are planning on every penny I bring in (after giving) going towards our plan to pay off mortgage early.

 It will be tight.
 We’ll have lots of decisions to make and I’m sure it won’t be easy.
 I’m guessing that there will be times when we wish we could just use a hundred dollars.
 We’ll have to say no to lots of things we want to do.